bigeasy/strata/diary.md

 ## Changes for Next Release

  * Mutator should return false if index is to low instead of asserting. #110.
+ * All Strata constructor options should be in the `options` hash. #109.
  * Fix aspect ratio of `README.md` image. #108.